My wife and I got covid-19. Our doctor prescribed a medication used to treat parasites in livestock.

 “When someone gets better, it was because of their treatment,” said Alberto Chebabo, vice president of the Brazilian Society of Infectology.
 “But when they get worse, it’s because the virus is just that strong.”

 Emily and I were convinced.
 We stopped taking the pills.
-We instead focused instead on rest, liquids and bad television.
+We instead focused on rest, liquids and bad television.
 Additional testing confirmed that I had also contracted the virus.
 But after a few weeks — and a disorienting loss of taste and smell — we were pretty much recovered.
 For all those worries over the hospital system, neither of us were ever near sick enough to consider going to one.

 Was it the ivermectin?
 Almost certainly not.
 The U.S. National Institutes of Health said last month that it had found insufficient data to recommend it.